pywbem/pywbem/docs/client/security.rst

-The following table shows the possible combinations of protocol, TLS/SSL level and HTTP level authentication schemes, which information items need to be provided to the WBEM client API, and whether the combination is supported by pywbem:
+The following table shows the possible combinations of protocol, TLS/SSL level and HTTP level authentication schemes, which information items need to be provided to the :ref:`WBEM client library`, and whether the combination is supported by pywbem:

 ======== ========== =========== =========== ============ ======== =========
 Protocol SSL auth.
 HTTP auth.
 Credentials Client cert.
 CA cert.
 Supported